Cyber One Solutions logo.

 1Phishing Attacks

 Phishing remains the most common initial access method in data breaches and ransomware incidents.
 Modern phishing attacks are more convincing than ever.
-AI tools now generate grammatically correct, contextually relevant messages that are far harder to spot than the poorly written emails of years past.
+AI tools now generate grammatically correct, contextually relevant messages that are far harder to identify as malicious than the poorly written emails of years past.
 Attackers research their targets and craft messages that reference real projects, real colleagues, and real business contexts.

-Defense starts with email security controls: filtering that blocks malicious links and attachments before they reach users, domain authentication records that reduce spoofing, and regular phishing simulation training that keeps employees alert.
-Verifying unexpected requests through a secondary channel, such as a phone call, before acting on them is one of the most effective habits to build.
+Defense starts with email security controls: filtering that blocks malicious links and attachments before they reach users, domain authentication records (SPF, DKIM, DMARC) that reduce spoofing, and regular phishing simulation training that keeps employees alert.
+Verifying unexpected financial requests through a secondary channel before acting on them is one of the most effective process controls available.
+Call a known number to confirm, never a number provided in the suspicious message itself.

 2Ransomware

-Protection requires a layered approach: patching systems promptly to close exploitable vulnerabilities, enforcing multi-factor authentication to prevent credential-based access, segmenting networks to slow lateral movement, maintaining immutable backups that attackers cannot delete, and deploying endpoint detection and response tools that identify behavioral indicators of attack before encryption begins.
+Protection requires a layered approach: patching systems promptly to close exploitable vulnerabilities, enforcing multi-factor authentication to prevent credential-based access, segmenting networks to limit lateral movement after an initial compromise, maintaining immutable offline backups that attackers cannot delete or encrypt, and deploying endpoint detection and response tools that identify behavioral indicators before encryption begins.

 3Malware

 Malware covers a broad category of malicious software including spyware, keyloggers, remote access trojans, and more.
 It enters environments through phishing emails, malicious downloads, compromised websites, and infected USB drives.
-Once installed, malware can steal credentials, capture keystrokes, enable persistent remote access, or serve as a staging point for additional attacks.
+Once installed, malware can steal credentials, capture keystrokes, enable persistent remote access, or serve as a staging point for additional attacks including ransomware deployment.

 Keeping operating systems and applications updated closes the vulnerabilities malware commonly exploits.
-Running endpoint protection software and restricting software installation to approved applications reduces the attack surface.
-Blocking access to known malicious domains at the network level catches threats that endpoint tools may miss.
+Running endpoint protection software that uses behavioral detection rather than signature matching alone catches newer variants.
+Restricting software installation to approved applications, blocking known malicious domains at the network level, and monitoring endpoint behavior continuously all contribute to a defensible environment.

 4AI-Powered Attacks

-Attackers are now using AI to operate more efficiently and at greater scale.
-AI tools help criminals craft more convincing phishing messages, identify targets most likely to respond, automate reconnaissance, and adapt attack tactics in response to defenses.
+Attackers are using AI to operate more efficiently and at greater scale.
+AI tools help criminals craft more convincing phishing messages, identify targets most likely to respond, automate vulnerability scanning and reconnaissance, and adapt attack tactics in real time based on what defenses they encounter.

-Defense against AI-assisted attacks depends heavily on process controls, not just technology.
-Verification procedures that require a second channel for any request involving money, sensitive data, or access changes are critical.
-Employees need to understand that a familiar voice or face is no longer enough to verify identity.
+Defense against AI-assisted attacks depends heavily on process controls rather than technology alone.
+Verification procedures that require a second channel for any request involving money, sensitive data, or access changes are essential.
+Employees need to understand that a convincing voice or video does not verify identity and that following verification procedure, even with a trusted executive, is the correct response.

 5Internet of Things Vulnerabilities

-The number of internet-connected devices in business environments continues to grow: cameras, printers, HVAC systems, access control systems, smart TVs, and more.
+The number of internet-connected devices in business environments continues to grow: IP cameras, network printers, HVAC controllers, access control systems, smart TVs, and more.
 Many of these devices ship with default credentials, receive infrequent security updates, and run software that organizations never review after deployment.
-Attackers use these devices as entry points into networks that would otherwise be well-defended.
+Attackers scan the internet continuously for these devices and use them as entry points into networks that would otherwise be well-defended.

-Every connected device should be inventoried, placed on a segmented network separate from systems containing sensitive data, and have default credentials changed at deployment.
+Every connected device should be inventoried, placed on a network segment separated from systems containing sensitive data, and have default credentials changed immediately at deployment.
 Firmware updates should be applied when available.
-Devices that cannot receive security updates and have reached end of support should be evaluated for replacement.
+Devices that cannot receive security updates and have reached end of support should be evaluated for replacement rather than kept in production.

 If you want a current assessment of your organization's security posture or help building defenses against these threats, contact Cyber One Solutions.
-We help businesses across Texas and Tennessee protect what they have built.
+We serve businesses across Texas and Tennessee with managed IT, managed cybersecurity, and compliance programs built around the current threat landscape.